AVpres/homebrew-formulae/README.md

 # Brew Formulae for Audio-Visual Preservation

-## UPDATE: An FFmpeg Flavour for Archivists
+## IMPORTANT UPDATE: An FFmpeg Flavour for Archivists

-The standard Homebrew distribution of FFmpeg includes again the options needed for some archival work.
-Therefore we recommend to use again the standard Homebrew distribution.
-To switch back, please run in the Terminal the following commands:
+The standard Homebrew distribution of FFmpeg includes again the options needed for some archival work, however Tesseract comes only with support for English.
+Therefore we recommend either to use again the standard Homebrew distribution, or to to use an alternate, parametrable FFmpeg formula, which is available at Chris Varenhorst’s [GitHub repository](https://github.com/varenc/homebrew-ffmpeg).

+### To switch back to Homebrew’s distribution

+Please run in the Terminal the following commands:

 ```
 brew uninstall --ignore-dependencies ffmpeg